amadeus4dev/developer-guides/docs/API-Keys/moving-to-production.md

+---
+title: API Keys for the Production Environment
+---

 # Moving your application to production

 When your application is ready to be deployed to the Real World™, you can request your Production Key and access the `Production Environment`.